Menu

 Released May 09, 2023

-Dr. Darren Dunning is a Scientist at the University of Cambridge's Medical Research Council, Cognition and Brain Sciences Unit, and a Senior Research Adviser for the National Institute for Health and Care Research in the UK.
+I am joined by Darren Dunning, Ph.D., scientist at the University of Cambridge's Medical Research Council, Cognition and Brain Sciences Unit, and a Senior Research Adviser for the National Institute for Health and Care Research in the UK.
 His research focuses on mindfulness interventions for children and adolescents.
 In this interview, we discuss his recent BMJ network publication, which synthesizes research on mindfulness training for child and adolescent cognition and mental health.
 The results suggest that mindfulness training benefits anxious children but does not show significant improvement for various other conditions.

 Materials discussed: